Political polarization in the United States: The public

-Feelings towards own political party and rival party in the U.S.
+Feelings towards own political party and rival party in the U.S., 1976 to 2020.

 Opinions on polarization's effects on the public are mixed.
 Some argue that the growing polarization in government has directly contributed to political polarization in the electorate, but this is not unanimous.

 Some scholars argue that polarization lowers public interest in politics, party identification and voter turnout.
 It encourages confrontational dynamics between parties that can lower overall public trust and approval in government., and causes the public to perceive the general political debate as less civil, which can alienate voters.
 More polarized candidates, especially when voters aren't aware of the increase, also tend to be less representative of the public's wishes.

 On the other hand, others assert that elite polarization has galvanized the public's political participation in the United States, citing greater voting and nonvoting participation, engagement and investment in campaigns, and increased positive attitude toward government responsiveness.
 Polarized parties become more ideologically unified, furthering voter knowledge about their positions and increasing their standard to similarly aligned voters.

 Affective polarization has risen in the US, with members of the public likely to say that supporters of the other major political party are hypocritical, closed-minded, and selfish.
 Based on survey results by the American National Election Study, affective polarization has increased significantly since 1980.
 This was determined by the differences of views an individual had of their political party and the views they had of the other party.
 Americans have also gotten increasingly uncomfortable with the idea of their child marrying someone of another political party.
 In 1960, 4-5% of Americans said they were uncomfortable with the idea.
 By 2010, a third of Democrats would be upset at this outcome, and half of all Republicans.
 However, a recent study shows that affective polarization in Europe may not be primarily driven by outgroup derogation.